 Opening Hour: Wednesday to Sunday—10:30am to 11:00pm

-All along, avid crafter Koh Lee Sin has been on a mission to convince the public that crafting is not an expensive hobby.
+All along, avid crafter Koh Lee Sin has been on a mission to convince the public that being an art enthusiast and having a love for crafting is not an expensive hobby.
 So far, she’s done so through her plethora of artwork, made from leftover materials, common household items, and even trash.

-Lee Sin came up with the “Less is More” upcycling workshop series in 2015, when she learnt that Singaporeans discard more than 700 million kilograms of plastic every year, with up to 90% of them not recycled.
-She hopes the hands-on sessions will help to spread the message of reducing plastic consumption and waste.
+Lee Sin came up with the “Less is More” upcycling workshop series in 2015, when she learnt that Singaporeans discard more than 700 million kilograms of plastic every year, with up to 90 per cent of them not recycled.
+She hopes the hands-on sessions, team building events and community events will help to spread the message of reducing plastic consumption and waste.
 Ultimately, turning art and craft into an instrumental force for environmental care and awareness.
+She even holds a wide selection of online workshops revolving around the theme of sustainability and mental wellness, as well as craft workshops where you'll be able to bring home your own clay craft products like clay dishes.
+Your kids will even be able to join the latter with their School Holidays Student Workshop, or you can choose to have lots of fun via their team-building workshops and corporate workshops.

-In the plastic upcycling workshop, which is typically two hours long, participants will get to learn how to turn plastic food packaging into a unique and practical zipper pouch.
-You can also learn how to make face mask holders or triangular headphone pouches from old plastic folders and even unused banners.
+In the plastic upcycling workshop, which is typically 2h-long, participants will get to learn how to turn plastic food packaging into a unique and practical zipper pouch.
+In this fun class, you can also learn how to make face mask holders or triangular headphone pouches from old plastic folders and even unused banners.

-On top of plastic, Lee Sin also offers upcycling workshops with pre-loved clothes, fabric scraps, and unwanted papers or cardboards.
-Participants can choose to turn the waste materials into reusable shopping bags, cup coasters, food wrap, notebooks, among others.
+On top of plastic, Lee Sin also offers upcycling workshops with a wide selection of used materials, such as pre-loved clothes, fabric scraps, and unwanted papers or cardboards.
+Participants can choose to turn the waste materials into reusable shopping bags, cup coasters, food wrap, and notebooks, among others.

 5. Gardens with Purpose: Urban Farming Workshops

 In recent years, there is a growing interest in urban farming in Singapore.
-From the rooftop of multi-storey car parks, to schools, and HDB flats, it’s not hard to spot fresh produce being planted in vertical shelves.
+From the rooftop of multi-storey car parks, to schools and HDB flats, it is not hard to spot fresh produce being planted in vertical shelves.

-With the right knowledge, training, and tools, it’s not impossible to grow your own food, especially organic vegetables, herbs, and fruits at home.
+With the right knowledge, training, and tools, it is not impossible to grow your own food, especially organic vegetables, herbs, and fruits at home.
 This is what Gardens with Purpose has set out to do.

-At the same time, Joanne also addresses some of the common planting mistakes.
+At the same time, Joanne also addresses some of the common planting mistakes in her fun classes.
 She will provide tips on choosing the right kind of vegetables to grow in the tropical climate and natural solutions to combat plant diseases.
 Additionally, she will share the differences between soil and soilless planting so participants can have an insight into the types of vegetables and planting methods most suitable for their homes or offices.

 For the more experienced gardeners, there is the one-day advanced workshop which allows participants to learn more about the various propagation techniques – how to manage pests and fungal diseases, along with generating fertilisers from food waste.
 On top of growing vegetables and fruits, there are also other one-day workshops on growing herbs and spices.

-Joanne hopes that gardening will not only be a trend that comes and goes as time passes.
+Joanne hopes that gardening will not only be a trend that comes and dies as time goes on.
 She wishes to equip interested participants with new skills, one that can open new career opportunities to those in need and even transform the local farming scene.

-A workshop on growing organic vegetables using soil or soilless method costs S$230 per person and is held from 9:30am to 5:00pm.
+A workshop on growing organic vegetables using soil or soilless methods, some of which are SkillsFuture Credit eligible courses, costs S$230 per person and lasts from 9:30am to 5:00pm.
+Gardens with Purpose also hosts corporate events to enrich the quality of life of office workers.

 Address: 479 Sims Avenue, Singapore 387551